 Following the quest of remote sensing researchers to develop a better interpretation model of satellite data, this project explores cutting-edge imaging techniques of forests while looking back at photography’s love affair with natural landscapes.
 Using meticulous on-site measurements of physical structures and spectral properties of trees, researchers develop reliable predictive models.
 Ground truth data is often compared to experimental results to verify the performance of a model.
 A successful model allows us to distinguish various features of the Earth beyond what is shown optically in a satellite image.
 A computer-aided vision grants us the ability to exceed the resolution limit of the extraterrestrial apparatus, to resurrect a tree from the data collected by satellites.
 Powered by advanced imaging technologies and algorithms, seeing is more abstract than ever.

-Ground Truth interweaves archival imagery, documentary photography, experimental dataset and artistic work, colour coded and designed to acquaint the reader with the complexity of seeing in the age of algorithms.
+Ground Truth, or How To Resurrect A Tree interweaves archival imagery, documentary photography, experimental dataset and artistic work, colour coded and designed to acquaint the reader with the complexity of seeing in the age of algorithms.
 Shedding light on the notion of ground truth in remote sensing, the visual materials are accompanied by two essays, each written by the artist and the collaborating researchers respectively.